int3rsys/Operating_Systems/hw1_updated/root_folder-tests/README.md

 1) Create complete tests for every module
 2) Check there are no memory leaks
 3) Check every process is freed if not called upon 'disable_policy'
+4) remove kmalloc from enable_policy, add it separately to every sys_ function